Playbook 2026 · For Advanced Marketers

 GA4 sessions / platform clicks

-Below 0.7 is almost always UTM hygiene.
-Above 1.3 means GA4 is attributing organic or direct traffic to the channel — usually a parameter overlap.
+Below 0.7 almost always points to broken UTM hygiene.
+Above 1.3 usually means GA4 attributes organic or direct traffic into the paid channel through parameter overlap.

 Metric 03